siddhi-io/www/en/docs/docs/rest-guides/siddhi-app-api.md

     code 200.
 This response only contains Siddhi applications that are active.

-        !!! info

-        If these conditions are met, but the `           isActive          ` parameter is set to `           false          ` , the response contains only inactive Siddhi applications.
+    !!! info "If these conditions are met, but the `isActive` parameter is set to `false` , the response contains only inactive Siddhi applications."

     ``` java
         ["TestExecutionPlan3"]
     ```